PiFs mission

 As the prevalence of long-term illness increases, the demands on healthcare services change.
 The few hours per year that persons with long-term illness see healthcare professionals represent a mere fraction of their 24/7 lived experience of coping with their condition.
 Without patient participation no treatment can be carried out; thus healthcare services are co-produced.

-This reality requires a shift from professional-oriented care toward patient-oriented supported self-care.
+This reality requires a shift from professional-oriented care toward patient-oriented, supported self-care.

 Co-care refers to the decisions and activities shared by patients, their informal caregivers, and professionals, aimed at achieving goals valued by the patient.
-Consequently, in contrast to involve patients in healthcare, healthcare needs to get involved in people’s self-care, to the extent that the patient needs and desires.
+Consequently, in contrast to involving patients in healthcare, healthcare needs to get involved in people’s self-care, to the extent that the patient needs and desires.

 Making this shift, however, has been challenging for health care practice.